prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 If neither option are taken, then there is the remote chance this field's value will be undefined.
 As long as that's acceptable for the given system, this could be a potential third option.

-#### US Privacy Integration

-To find the US Privacy/CCPA consent information to pass along to your system, adapters should look for the `bidderRequest.us_privacy` field in their buildRequests() method.
-Below is a sample of how the data is structured in the `bidderRequest` object:

-{% highlight js %}
-{
-  "bidderCode": "appnexus",
-  "auctionId": "e3a336ad-2222-4a1c-bbbb-ecc7c5554a34",
-  ...
-  "us_privacy": "1YYY",
-  ...
-}
-{% endhighlight %}

 ### UserSync Integration

-The `gdprConsent` and `usPrivacy` objects are also available when registering `userSync` pixels.
+The `gdprConsent` object is also available when registering `userSync` pixels.
 The objects can be accessed by including them as arguments in the `getUserSyncs` function:

 {% highlight js %}